v-ramesh/project-cleaningdata-coursera/README.md

 ## Understanding the R script

-A description of the script in the file **run\_analysis.R**, organized by the steps in the project description.
-Comment lines in the script file demarcate corresponding sections and are expected to be followed along with this description.
+The script **run\_analysis.R** is expected to be read/followed along with this description.
+This description is organized by the steps in the project description --- comment lines in **run\_analysis.R** demarcate the corresponding sections.

 ### Step 0: Import Data Sets from Files